coj337/Upsploit/README.md

 Upsploit is a cross-platform penetration testing tool for file upload vulnerability identification and exploitation.

 File upload vulnerabilities can result in server-side code execution and a complete compromise.
-These vulnerabilities are plentiful on the web but are hard to test for and even harder to test properly.
+These vulnerabilities are plentiful on the web but hard to test for and even harder to test properly.
 Upsploit provides a number of tests to give penetration testers and developers the ability to easily validate the security controls implemented against file upload vulnerabilities in their web application.

 Requirements
 ------------